Non-thermal pairing glue of electrons in the steady state

 The key result of our paper is that the critical coupling $g_c$ of the superconducting phase transition in the NESS is modified by a genuinely non-thermal contribution.
 This becomes evident in the weak-coupling regime with well-defined electronic quasiparticles, where the critical coupling can be approximated as (see \cref{subsec:critical_coupling})

 where

-is the weak-coupling expression for the critical coupling at thermal equilibrium and $D^R_0=-\frac{\omega_0}{2(\omega_0^2+\kappa^2)}$.
-In these expressions, $\eta$ and $T_e$ denote the spectral width (or inverse damping) and effective temperature of the electrons, respectively, both defined in the vicinity of the FS.
-The non-thermal pairing parameter $\alpha_{\mathrm{nth}}$ appears only away from thermal equilibrium, resulting in $g_c \neq g_{c,\mathrm{th}}$ whenever $\alpha_{\mathrm{nth}} \neq 0$.
-These three quantities generally depend on the NESS, which we show by considering two protocols that realizes different NESSs.
-For these two examples we have derived analytical weak-coupling expressions describing the NESS's properties (see \cref{sec:num_sol}).
-In general, they need to be self-consistently determined by the NESS-Eliashberg equations for the normal ($\Sigma_\omega$) and anomalous ($\Delta_\omega$) self-energies (see \cref{sec:NESS-Eliasberg_eqs}).
+is the weak-coupling expression for the critical coupling at thermal equilibrium and $\bar{\omega}_0=\omega_0+\kappa^2/\omega_0$ is the renormalized frequency of the boson due to the finite spectral width.
+In these expressions, $\eta$ denotes the spectral width (or inverse damping rate) of the electrons at the FS induced by the interaction with the bosons and the eventual coupling to the cryostat, while $T_e$ is the effective temperature of the electrons in the NESS which is determined by the slope of the electron distribution close to the FS.
+Finally, $\anth$ is a non-thermal pairing parameter that appears only away from thermal equilibrium, resulting in $g_c \neq g_{c,\mathrm{th}}$ whenever $\anth \neq 0$.
+Having $\anth\neq 0$, therefore, signifies that the non-thermal mechanism illustrated in \pref{fig:setup}{a} is activated.
+These three quantities generally depend on properties of the NESS and they need to be self-consistently determined by solving the NESS-Eliashberg equations (see \cref{sec:NESS-Eliasberg_eqs,sec:nonThDeriv}).
+We show this by considering two different protocols for generating the NESS.
+For these two examples, we have derived analytical weak-coupling expressions describing the properties of the NESS (see \cref{sec:num_sol}).

-The non-thermal pairing parameter is extracted from the Keldysh component of the anomalous self-energy $\Delta_\omega$ evaluated at the FS $(\omega=0)$: